jonatasoliveira/ion/README.md

     content:
     My page content

-Now run the charge command to generate the HTML:
+Now run the *charge* command:

     python3 ion.py charge

 This will create a HTML and a JSON file in the folder you specified.
 Done!

 ### Theming and page variables.
 You can add new themes to **_ion/themes**, create and use optional variables without having to edit all your previous *.ion* files.
-If you want a page to use a specific theme, just add the definition in data.ion:
+If you want a page to use a specific theme, just add the definition in *data.ion*:

     title: My first post
     theme: mytheme